Nine Tiles logo

 An address may serve to identify a service or endpoint, or to locate it within the topology of the network, or both.
 Where it does both, there should be a clear partition between the two parts.
 This is true of the NSAP addresses used in ATM (the prefix is a locator and the ESI is an identifier) but not of IPv4 addresses.

-Nine Tiles Flexilink supports a wide range of addressing schemes, including NSAP and IPv4.
-It also supports hierarchical addressing whereby the first part of the address specifies a location, such as a gateway into a subnetwork, and the remainder is to be interpreted at that location.
+Flexilink supports a wide range of addressing schemes, including IPv4 and IPv6 as well as higher-level forms such as URLs.
+Call connection uses the protocols specified in IEC 62379-5-2.
+This includes the option of hierarchical addressing whereby the first part of the address specifies a location, such as a gateway into a subnetwork, and the remainder is to be interpreted at that location.
 Where there is no locator, the address is interpreted as being on the local subnetwork.

-The network can also be requested to avoid, as far as possible, routing a call through any equipment that carries a specified other call.
-An application that needs extra reliability can set up two different calls, by different routes, and transmit the data on both of them.
+The network can also be requested to set up more than one route for a call, avoiding, as far as possible, letting both routes pass through the same piece of equipment.
+An application that needs extra reliability can thus set up two different routes, and transmit the data on both of them.
 Then any single failure can only interrupt one of the calls, and the destination will continue to receive at least one copy.

 Interworking with other technologies

-The addressing mechanism allows connection to units on other kinds of network, such as ATM and IP.
+The addressing mechanism allows connection to units on other kinds of network, such as IP networks that use SIP.
 It also allows connection between subnetworks of different kinds.

 Network management

-Initially, management protocols are based on IEC 62379, which is in turn based on SNMP.
-Other forms of management interface (e.g. via HTTP) will also be available.
+Management protocols are based on IEC 62379, which is in turn based on SNMP.

 ------------- ooo OOO ooo -------------